Data Protection Officer

 Definition

-For AI systems, the role matters when personal data is used for profiling, behavioral prediction, biometric analysis, workplace monitoring, public-service triage, data enrichment, chatbot memory, or agent logs.
+For AI systems, the role matters when personal data is used for profiling, behavioral prediction, biometric analysis, workplace monitoring, public-service triage, data enrichment, chatbot memory, retrieval stores, or agent logs.
 The appointment trigger is not "uses AI."
 It is the GDPR context: who is processing personal data, at what scale, for what core activity, and with what risk to people.

 Scope